Frequently Asked Questions

 It isn't all about the weight.
 It is about the performance and reliability as well.

 20/24/28 spoke wheel?
-No thanks, we ride our wheels, in tough conditions, 1 broken spoke on a 20 or 24 spoke MTB wheel can be more disastrous than your partner finding out what you paid for your new bike!
+No thanks, we ride our wheels, in tough conditions, 1 broken spoke on a 20 or 24 spoke MTB wheel can be disastrous.

 Tiny skinny rim?
 Wider is better, we all know that, a narrower rim is lighter, but it isn't faster!

-If the rim is the same width, and they have 32 spokes as well, but they are still lighter?
+If the rim is the same width (30mm internal) , and they have 32 spokes as well, but they are still lighter?
 Find out the rim weight and compare.
-If the rim is lighter then question the reliability and performance.
-Will it break too easily or loose it's stiffness and precision?
+If the rim is lighter then we would question the reliability and performance.
+Will it break too easily or lose its stiffness and precision?
 If the rim is the same weight as our listed weight, then where is the weight being saved??

-No. If you are a heavier rider we suggest the wider rims and match this with a wider tyre for better corner support, but otherwise..
+No. If you are a heavier rider we suggest wider tyres for better floatation and corner support, but otherwise..
 Go for it!
-Our Carbon rims are built for strength, and un-laced if you sat on an alloy rim it would more likely collapse.
+Our Carbon rims are built for strength.
+For example an un-laced rim, imagine if you sat on an alloy rim; it would more likely collapse.
 Not so with a Zelvy carbon rim.

 What is BOOST?
 Why do you only offer Boost?